 We used the AV-Test results and the rich selection of features available to evaluate the best antivirus software for Mac.
-Overall, we found that Bitdefender, Intego and ESET Cyber Security are all good solutions for protecting your Mac from malware attacks.
+Overall, we found that Bitdefender, Norton Security and Kaspersky are all good solutions for protecting your Mac from malware attacks.

 Small Business Antivirus

 Most companies know that keeping workstations safe is important to the daily operations of the business, and often vital to the success of the company.
 It is a way to ensure hackers don't get through to interfere with production or attempt to swipe confidential company information.
 While the antivirus you use at home may offer some protection, it is better to use a solution specially tailored to business computer systems.
 Small business antivirus software often include added protections for threats that are more common in workplace settings, while still providing the best malware-blocking capabilities of home antivirus solutions.